microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

         - Enter the destination properties associated with your MedTech service.
         - Enter the FHIR Service name (previously deployed in challenge 1)
         - Enter Destination Name (a friendly name for the destination)
-        - Select `Create` or `Lookup` for Resolution Type (If device and patient resource doesn't exist in FHIR service, `Create` option will new resources will be created; otherwise an error will occur for `Lookup` option )
+        - Select `Create` or `Lookup` for Resolution Type
+        Hint: If device and patient resource doesn't exist in FHIR service, `Create` option will enable new resources will be created; otherwise an error will occur for `Lookup` option.

-    Hint: The Device Mapping and Destination (FHIR) Mapping be generated using the IoT mapper tool later on in this challenge.
+    Hint: The custom Device Mapping and Destination (FHIR) Mapping will be configured and generated using the IoT mapper tool later on in this challenge.

 **Deploy the **[IoT mapper tool](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper)****
   - Import **[sample IoT messages](https://github.com/microsoft/azure-health-data-services-workshop/tree/main/Challenge-09%20-%20MedTech%20service/SampleData/Answers)** into tool to customize device mapping to FHIR